photosynthesis-team/piq/README.md

 Please follow [Google Python style guide](http://google.github.io/styleguide/pyguide.html) as a guidance on your code style decisions.
 The code will be checked with [flake-8 linter](http://flake8.pycqa.org/en/latest/) during the CI pipeline.
+Standard PyCharm formatter and style checker appears to be more than enough in practice.
 Use [commitizen](https://github.com/commitizen/cz-cli) commit style where possible for simplification of understanding of performed changes.